MicrosoftDocs/entra-docs/docs/id-governance/sap.md

 ![Diagram of SAP integrations.](./media/sap/sap-integrations.png)

+## Migrate from SAP Identity Management

-If you've been using SAP IDM, then you can migrate your identity management scenarios from SAP IDM to Microsoft Entra.
+If you've been using SAP Identity Management (IDM), then you can migrate identity management scenarios from SAP IDM to Microsoft Entra.
 For more information, see [Migrate identity management scenarios from SAP IDM to Microsoft Entra](~/identity/app-provisioning/migrate-from-sap-idm.md).

 <a name='bring-identities-from-hr-into-azure-ad'></a>